-While we are on the topic of allergies, I thought I would share this little story.
+While we’re on the topic of allergies, I thought I’d share this little story.

-I really don’t mean for these posts to be all about ME, but given that I was such a hot mess, I seem to have quite a bit of material to work with 🙂
+I really don’t mean for these posts to be all about ME, but given that I was such a hot mess before I came to Kinesiology, I seem to have quite a bit of material to work with. ?

 So let’s get this straight.
-I’ll itemise them so you don’t get lost…
+I’ll itemise them so we don’t get lost:

-3. ME – My body REJECTED eye makeup with a variety of responses which included red itchy eyes, tired eyes and watery eyes based on my sub-conscious’ need for me NOT TO LOOK BEAUTIFUL.
+3. ME: My body REJECTED eye makeup with a variety of responses including red itchy eyes, tired eyes and watery eyes based on my subconscious need for me NOT TO LOOK BEAUTIFUL.

-5. My sub-conscious says “Good.
+5. My subconscious said: “Good.
 You don’t deserve to be beautiful.
 No make-up for you!”

 Needless to say, I had no idea this was going on.
 I wasn’t AWARE of my unconscious belief about myself.

-Our bodies can respond in very weird ways to the most usual of things based very much on what we believe – and for much of the time, we don’t even know these beliefs exist.
-They are programmed into our subconscious very early on in life…
+Our bodies can respond in strange and creative ways to the most regular and normal of things based very much on what we believe – and for much of the time, we don’t even know these beliefs exist.
+They’re programmed into our subconscious very early on in life.

 Does this sound like you?